InstituteforDiseaseModeling/tskit/IDMEXT.md

 ## IbxResult

-The contortions to get the similarity score for two genomes is a hassle so there is a helper class `IbxResults` which calls `idm.calculate_ibx()`, caches the data, hashes, and hash mapping it returns, and supports an indexing operator, `[a, b]`, which does all of the above and returns the similarity score for the given genome IDs.
+The contortions to get the similarity score for two genomes are a hassle so there is a helper class `IbxResults` which calls `idm.calculate_ibx()`, caches the data, hashes, and hash mapping it returns, and supports an indexing operator, `[a, b]`, which does all of the above and returns the similarity score for the given genome IDs.

 ```python
 class IbxResults: